Che cos'è lo stampaggio a iniezione del prototipo, Come eseguirlo per la preparazione alla produzione di massa?

 La prospettiva della tecnologia Yigu

 Alla tecnologia Yigu, we see prototype injection molding as a “risk reducer” for product teams.
-Too many clients skip this step and jump to mass production—only to discover their horse ornament’s thin walls warp or their mold gates leave ugly marks, costi \(10K– )50k in reworks.
-Il nostro approccio: We help clients optimize prototypes for injection molding (PER ESEMPIO., adjusting draft angles) and choose cost-effective molds (aluminum for small batches).
+Too many clients skip this step and jump to mass production—only to discover their horse ornament’s thin walls warp or their mold gates leave ugly marks, costo \(10k–)50k in reworks.
+Il nostro approccio: We help clients optimize prototypes for injection molding (per esempio., adjusting draft angles) and choose cost-effective molds (aluminum for small batches).
 Per esempio, we helped a client cut horse ornament prototype costs by 40% by using a shared aluminum mold (instead of a custom steel mold) and optimized injection parameters to eliminate shrinkage.
-Prototype injection molding isn’t an extra expense—it’s the fastest way to ensure mass production runs smoothly, in tempo, e in budget.
+Prototype injection molding isn’t an extra expense—it’s the fastest way to ensure mass production runs smoothly, on time, and on budget.

 Domande frequenti